Cranberry Orange Chicken

 What you can serve with this chicken:

 Keep things simple!
 You don’t need to go with side dishes with bold side dishes because the flavours in this dish are already so vibrant.
-Stick to simple veggies like cauliflower mash, roasted broccoli, green beans and bacon or sheet pan brussel sprouts.
+Stick to simple veggies like cauliflower mash, roasted broccoli, green beans and bacon or sheet pan brussels sprouts.
 Even a simple salad works well as a side as it helps to lighten up the flavours on the plate.

 Here are a few other ways you can use bone in skin on chicken thighs: